 ‘I have a few minutes before the first course arrives, would take my mind off the weather.’

-‘I have designed several vermin repulsers for the farm, while everyone finds them interesting, the factory to make them is just a little expensive.’
+‘I have designed several pest repulsers for the farm, while everyone finds them interesting, the factory to make them is just a little expensive.’

-The waiter heard and slowed his path to avoid the puddle, returning later to mop it up.
+The waiter heard and slowed his path to avoid the puddle.
+He returned after delivery to clean up the patch.

 ‘I think you just avoided having your soup arrive a little early.
 Now I have a theory as to why it happened, would you care to hear?’